mfvfontes/blog/_posts/2017-03-13-Living-with-Cancer.md

 categories: Life
 ---

-> When you come to the end of your rope, tie a knot and hang on.
+> When you come to the end of your rope, tie a knot and hang on. - Franklin D. Roosevelt